heartface99/CS412/README.md

-# CS412 PS4
+# CS412 PS5b

-To run program locally, run `node PS4/app.js`
+To run program locally, run `node PS4/app.js` (This PS is extended from PS4, so I kept the API root the same)

 To run the get request simply type `http://localhost:3000/ps4` in your browser.
 It should show the default form to search for GIFs.